 Free the Fridge

-To rid your refrigerator of unwanted smells and stains, start off by wiping down each shelf with a clean wipe.
+To rid your refrigerator of unwanted smells and stains, start by wiping down each shelf with a clean wipe.
 After all the stains have been removed, place a box of baking soda with a small opening in the back corner of the fridge.
-This will eat away at unwanted odors for about 3 months.
+This will eat away at unwanted odors for about three months.

 Welcome the Fresh Air